ssmirr/CM/README.md

 ![ssh connection](img/connection.png)

 After generating the keys, you need to copy them onto the servers.
 The private key (*secret*, tell know one 🤐), needs to be stored internally in the configuration server.
-The public key (🌐), needs to be sent over to the web-server.
+The public key (🌐), needs to be _authorized_ for use on the web-server.

-#### Setting up the private key
+#### Storing the private key in the configuration server ⚒️

 One nice trick is to use a copy utility to copy a file into your copy/paste buffer: